Oriol Rosell

 Oriol "Uri" Rosell Argerich ([ˈuɾi ruˈseʎ]; born 7 July 1992) is a Spanish professional footballer who plays as a defensive midfielder.

-Beginning his career at Barcelona where he was only a reserve, he spent most of his career in the United States and Portugal.
-He won the MLS Cup in 2013 with Sporting Kansas City and also represented Orlando City.
-He played 42 Primeira Liga games for four clubs including Sporting CP, where he won the Taça de Portugal in 2015.
+Beginning his career at Barcelona where he was only a reserve, he spent most of it in the United States and Portugal.
+He played over 125 Major League Soccer games, winning the MLS Cup in 2013 with Sporting Kansas City and also representing Orlando City and LA Galaxy.
+He made 42 Primeira Liga appearances for four clubs including Sporting CP, where he won the Taça de Portugal in 2015.

 Rosell was an international for Catalonia.

 Club career

 Barcelona

 Born in Puig-reig, Barcelona, Catalonia, Rosell joined FC Barcelona's youth system in 2006, aged 14.
 He made his senior debut on 14 January 2012, playing seven minutes for the reserves in a 3–1 away loss against UD Las Palmas in the Segunda División and appearing in a further five league games during the season.

 Sporting KC

 Rosell signed with Sporting Kansas City of Major League Soccer in August 2012, being given the number 20 and wearing "Uri" as his jersey name.
 He thus became the second player to graduate from Barcelona's La Masia and play in the competition, after Albert Celades.
 In just his second appearance for the team, on 1 September, he scored a game-winning goal against Toronto FC, netting in the 87th minute of a 2–1 home win.

 Rosell made 31 appearances in 2013, heading a goal in a 3–1 victory at Philadelphia Union in the first match of the campaign.
 However, in the championship game against Real Salt Lake on 7 December, he was replaced injured in the eighth minute, as his team eventually prevailed in a penalty shootout after the 1–1 draw.

 On 5 April 2014, Rosell received a straight red card in a goalless draw with Real Salt Lake at Sporting Park for a foul on Devon Sandoval.
 On 10 May, he set an MLS record after completing 160 of 166 passes against the Montreal Impact.